lankymark/tribepad-api/readme.md

 8. Test at `http://localhost:8000/references`

 9. Download Postman / Fiddler 4 / any other API development environment.
-Use this to replicate the API POST to the ``/api/references`` route using a json structure below (this particular json will populate the record for the tests) the following
+Use this to replicate the API POST to the ``/api/references`` route using a json structure below the following

     {